Jacob Elordi: 2017–2022: Early work and breakthrough

 Elordi's first experience on a Hollywood film set was in 2017's Pirates of the Caribbean: Dead Men Tell No Tales as an extra, reportedly as one of the redcoats.
 His first acting role was on the Australian film Swinging Safari in 2018, playing the role of Rooster.
-Elordi starred in the Netflix romantic comedy film The Kissing Booth, which premiered in May 2018, as Noah Flynn, a "bad-boy jock" and the film's primary love interest.
-Despite largely negative critical reception, the film became one of Netflix's most-watched titles in 2018 and brought Elordi to widespread fame.

-Elordi reprised the role in the sequels The Kissing Booth 2, which filmed in mid-2019 in Cape Town, and was released in July 2020; and The Kissing Booth 3, which was released on Netflix in August 2021.
+Elordi co-starred opposite Joey King in the Netflix romantic comedy film The Kissing Booth, which premiered in May 2018, as Noah Flynn, a "bad-boy jock" and the film's primary love interest.
+Despite largely negative critical reception, the film became one of Netflix's most-watched titles in 2018 and brought Elordi widespread fame.
+Elordi reprised the role in the sequels The Kissing Booth 2, which filmed in mid-2019 in Cape Town, South Africa, and was released in July 2020; and The Kissing Booth 3, which was released on Netflix in August 2021.
 In a 2023 interview for GQ, he stated that he had not wanted to make them, calling them "ridiculous" and stating that he did them to "do whatever the fuck [he had] to do" to become an actor in the United States.
 He also spoke out against his objectification as a result of the films.

 After filming was completed for the first Kissing Booth film, Elordi moved to Los Angeles.
-He helped a friend of his film an audition for a role in Sam Levinson's HBO drama series Euphoria, a remake of the Israeli series of the same name.
+He helped a friend to film an audition for a role in Sam Levinson's HBO drama series Euphoria, a remake of the Israeli series of the same name.
 While occasionally sleeping in his car and couch surfing at friends' houses with little money left and his visa expiring soon, he auditioned for Euphoria himself, with plans for it to be his last audition before moving back home.
 He was then selected to play Nate Jacobs, a troubled high school football player with an abusive father, whom he portrayed from the show's pilot episode in 2019.
 Elordi described the character as "a narcissist" and "a sociopath", while Clay Skipper of British GQ referred to the character as an antihero.
 The role was described by Maanya Sachdeva of The Guardian as an "impressive career pivot" for Elordi and Samantha Bergeson of IndieWire called it his breakout role.

-During this time, Elordi also appeared in the 2019 horror anthology film The Mortuary Collection.
-Elordi then starred in Lance Hool's 2020 romantic drama film 2 Hearts as Chris Gregory, a college student and the film's narrator, opposite Tiera Skovbye.
+During this time Elordi also appeared in the 2019 horror anthology film The Mortuary Collection.
+Elordi then starred in Lance Hool's 2020 romantic drama film 2 Hearts as Chris Gregory, a college student and the film's narrator.
 Entertainment Weeklys Maureen Lee Lenker wrote that his performance in the film was "ham-fistedly goofy" while Owen Gleiberman of Variety opined that Elordi was "done no favors by being in" 2 Hearts.
-He appeared later that year as Paul Hogan's son in the Australian comedy film The Very Excellent Mr. Dundee.
-In 2022, he starred as Charlie, a piano teacher and one of Ana de Armas's character's lovers, in Adrian Lyne's erotic thriller Deep Water.
+He appeared later that year as the son of the title character in the Australian comedy film The Very Excellent Mr. Dundee.
+In 2022, he appeared as Charlie, a piano teacher, in Adrian Lyne's erotic thriller Deep Water.